Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Problem Description and Related Work

 An AFV departs from the depot with full energy level \(E_f\).
 The energy level of the AFV on arrival at and departure from \( x_{j} \), denoted as \( l_{x_j} \) and \( L_{x_j} \), respectively, can be computed recursively as follows:

 The arrival and departure time at \( x_{j} \), denoted as \( arr_{x_j} \) and \( dep_{x_j} \), respectively, can be computed recursively as follows:

-$\tau(x_j)$ and $\tau(s)$ are the service time at the customer and refueling time at the AFS, respectively.
-The waiting time \(WT(x_j)\) at the AFS is determined by the scheduling procedure introduced in Bruglieri~\textit{et al.}~\cite{RN6219}.
+Here, $\tau(x_j)$ and $\tau(s)$ are the service time at the customer and refueling time at the AFS, respectively.
+The waiting time \(WT(x_j)\) at the AFS is determined by the $Reschedule$ procedure introduced in~\cite{RN6219}.
 This procedure schedules the refueling sequence for all vehicles at the AFS while ensuring that at any time, the number of simultaneously refueling vehicles does not exceed the AFS's capacity \(\eta_s\).
 If the number of vehicles requiring refueling exceeds this capacity, vehicles scheduled for later refueling slots must wait.
-For details of the procedure, please refer to~\cite{RN6219}.
+For details of the procedure, please refer to Appendix~A of the supplementary.
 Hence, the duration of route \( r \), denoted as \( TM(r) \), is:

 which is the arrival time at the last visited node \(x_k\).

 Finally, the objective is to find a solution \( \varphi \) that minimizes the total travel distance \( TD(\varphi) \), as presented in Eq.~(\ref{problem eq6}):